 Piecing together a dynamic picture

-And although the first data results from TES are now available from the NASA Langley Atmospheric Science Data Center Distributed Active Archive Center (LaRC DAAC), TES science team members like Jacob and Logan are still validating the instrument's measurements by comparing them to model results, field data, and atmospheric readings from other sources.
+And although the first data results from TES are now available from NASA's Atmospheric Science Data Center (ASDC), TES science team members like Jacob and Logan are still validating the instrument's measurements by comparing them to model results, field data, and atmospheric readings from other sources.
 This process confirms the accuracy of the data and helps researchers improve the data quality.
 Because TES is a relatively new instrument, science and validation teams are still conducting extensive campaigns.

 One of the validation campaigns, the Intercontinental Chemical Transport Experiment (INTEX), is also looking specifically at air pollution drifting into and out of the United States.
 As industrialization and automobile use increases in developing regions like Asia, researchers want to identify how drifting air pollution will impact U.S. air quality, as well as identify more accurately where U.S. pollution is ending up.